Skilling review

 Is Skilling a market maker?

 Skilling is a market maker.
-Stocks, currency and other commodities and instruments will be purchased by Skilling even if no buyer is lined up.
+Stocks, currency and other commodities and instruments will be brought or sold by Skilling even if no buyer or seller is lined up.

 How can I start trading with Skilling?